schwim23/adyen-payment-assignment/README.md

 ## 📄 License

 This project is for demonstration purposes only.
-Use in accordance with Adyen's terms of service.